-I happened to stop by while coming back from Héngchūn 恆春 in November 2014.
+I happened to stop by while coming back from Hengchun in November 2014.
 Getting there was simply a matter of hopping off highway 22 at the right moment and ascending the crooked, winding roads that lead to this peculiar backcountry attraction.
 Entrance is accomplished by signing your name on a form by the gate.
-After that you’re free to roam the small nature reserve and explore all the weird stuff coming out of this point on earth.
+After that you’re free to roam the small nature reserve and explore all the gloopy fluid emerging from this point on earth.

 Although I have a background in physical geography I don’t recall learning anything at all about mud volcanoes in my program—they aren’t anywhere near as geophysically important as igneous volcanoes.
 The method of action seems simple enough: geothermally-heated water mixes with underground mineral deposits to create a kind of slurry that is then propelled to the surface by internal pressure.
 Taiwan is home to about a dozen or so, not all of them active, and Wushanding is allegedly the most impressive of the lot, which isn’t say too much.
 Don’t set your expectations too high!

 The most impressive feature at Wushanding is a dormant cone about five or six meters in height.
-Someone had hammered a bamboo tube into the side, causing me to wonder whether this particular mud volcano had been deliberately extinguished for the benefits of tourists and the safety of the surrounding region.
-I was especially suspicious after noticing a small hole cut into the ground off to one side, possibly to relieve the pressure beneath the surface.
-Has this mud volcano field been sanitized?
+Someone had hammered a bamboo tube into the side, so I wonder whether this particular mud volcano was deliberately drained, perhaps for safety reasons.
+I was also suspicious of a small hole cut into the ground off to one side, possibly to relieve the pressure beneath the surface.
+Has this mud volcano field been tamed for tourists?